urska19/GettingandCleaningData_courseraProject/README.md

 **Files**

 - *CodeBook.md* ... description about variables, data and transformations performed in *run_analysis.R*
 - *run_analysis.R* ...
-R script to transform raw data set in a tidy one
+R script to transform raw data set into a tidy data set

 ___
 **How to use it**